-- Work with the President and CEO to clarify Committee directives and deliverables. - Work with the staff liaison to develop effective meeting agendas and materials that provide the framework for the Committee to fulfill its charge. - Preside over meetings of the Committee; promoting inclusion and diversity of thought. - Communicate with Committee members on a regular basis and nurture the development of new members. - Present to the Board, through the staff liaison, all proposals for policy change inclusive of conclusions and a summary of relevant data and findings.

-At the request of the President and CEO, participate in meetings of the Board to discuss Committee proposals and/or activity.
+- Work with the President and CEO and Chair of the Board to clarify Committee directives and deliverables. - Work with the staff liaison to develop effective meeting agendas and materials that provide the framework for the Committee to fulfill its charge. - Preside over meetings of the Committee; promoting inclusion and diversity of thought. - Communicate with Committee members on a regular basis and nurture the development of new members. - Present to the Board, through the staff liaison, all proposals for policy change inclusive of conclusions and a summary of relevant data and findings. - At the request of the Chair of the Board and/or President and CEO, participate in meetings of the Board to discuss Committee proposals and/or activity.